 Dysport may also diffuse (or spread) a wider distance from the injection sites which is considered a problem when treating crows’ feet or wrinkles around the eyes or mouth which are near highly sensitive muscles that you do not want to paralyze.
 All three drugs carry similar risks which you should discuss with your plastic surgeon, but the most common side-effects are relatively minor.
 The most frequent complaints are bruising or bleeding at the injection site or allergic reactions.
 Again, patients using Xeomin may have a lesser chance of developing allergies because the drug is so pure.

 All injections should be administered by well-qualified practitioners in a sterile environment such as a doctor’s office or accredited facility.
-If you are interested in learning more about Xeomin, consult with Dr. Jasin at the Elite Facial Plastic Surgery.
+If you are interested in learning more about Xeomin, consult with Dr. Dominic at Elite Facial Plastic Surgery.
 Or, if you are located outside of Florida, ask your current facial plastic surgeon if they are on the provider list for Xeomin.